NextronSystems/asgard-manual/usage/administration.rst

    ASGARD licensing

-In addition, ASGARD can create single-licenses that can be used for agentless scanning.
+In addition, ASGARD can create single-licenses that can be used for agent-less scanning.
 In this case the license is generated and downloaded through the Web frontend.

 .. figure:: ../images/generate-licenses.png